Learn > How Auto Transport Works

 • Straightforward pricing: No hidden fees, no bait-and-switch quotes, no games.

-• Guaranteed pricing options: Priority and Rush come with guaranteed prices so you know exactly what to expect.
+• Agent-confirmed pricing: Priority and Rush prices are confirmed by a Mercury agent so you know exactly what to expect.

-• Vetted carriers only: Our Mercury Shield Network protects you from unsafe or unverified carriers.
-There’s no cash at delivery, no split payments, and no extra fees
+• Vetted carriers only: Mercury Shield protects you from unsafe or unverified carriers.
+There’s no cash at delivery, no split payments, and no extra fees.

 • Real agents, real communication: Your agent stays with you from the moment you request a quote until your vehicle is delivered.